 A Wrongful Death Case To Recover For The Loss Of A Loved One In An Illinois Trucking Accident

-By law, survivors can file a claim or lawsuit to seek financial recompense by all responsible parties as covered under their insurance policies.
-Lawyers work on behalf of the victim’s family to ensure that adequate financial compensation is obtained.
+By law, survivors can file a claim or lawsuit to seek financial recompense from all responsible parties as covered under their insurance policies.
+Lawyers work on behalf of the victim’s family to ensure that adequate monetary compensation is obtained.
 The recompense is usually enough to cover a variety of expenses including: